OpenExt-Labs/BodyParser/README.md

 # Request Parsing Framework

-Welcome to the **Request Parsing Framework**!
-This framework offers a streamlined approach to handling and validating HTTP requests in Java applications using custom annotations.
-By leveraging reflection and annotations, it simplifies the process of mapping request parameters to Java objects, supporting various data types, default values, and validation mechanisms.
+Welcome to the Request Parsing Framework!
+This framework offers a streamlined approach to handling and validating HTTP requests in **Java servlet-based applications** that do not utilize Spring Boot's extensive support tools.
+By leveraging reflection and custom annotations, it simplifies the process of mapping request parameters to Java objects, supporting various data types, default values, and validation mechanisms.

 ## Table of Contents